nikitabhargava/MLCS_Project_2018/README.md

 We have run our scripts on the GPU server 13.90.81.78.

-# To install the packages for running all the scripts execute the command-
-pip3 install -r requirements.txt

 # Raw data for cases and stock price change can be found at path-
     # Main Directory